allen-woods/spl-template-repo/README.md

 GitHub provides `.gitignore` templates for many SPLs, but the `gh` CLI utility currently does not allow mixed use of both the `--gitignore` and `--template` flags.

-To enable the `.gitignore` template for the supported languages in [Table 1.1](#supported-spls) above, we can simply provide the language name as the optional third argument to the init script, as follows:
+To enable the `.gitignore` template for the supported languages in [Table 1.1](#supported-spls) above, we can simply provide the gitignore type via the optional `--gitignore` flag, as follows:

 ```shell
 # Consult table 1.1 for supported SPLs.